mroonga/mroonga/doc/source/reference.rst

 List of server variables
 ------------------------

-Here are the explanations of server variables that are introduced by groonga storage engine.
+Here are the explanations of server variables that are introduced by mroonga.

 groonga_default_parser
 ^^^^^^^^^^^^^^^^^^^^^^